Schedule a Consultation

-Lastest Articles
+Latest Articles

 Who Are Your Clients?

-relationship therapy sex therapy Oct 11, 2024
+relationship therapy sex therapy

 Ok, ok, so you've got a slick website and lots of credentials, but who actually are your clients?

 I often get asked about who I work with, which reassures me I'm not the only nosey person in the world!
-For context, I only work with adults, and the majority of my clients are 30+, neurodivergent and/or queer people.
+For context, I only work with adults, and the majority of my clients are 30+, neurodivergent (ND), and/or queer people.
 Typically, they also belong to erotically marginalised communities, including LGBTQIA+, kinky, non-monogamous, fat, disabled, and non-white.

 This article offers some composite examples of my actual clients.
-What that means is that all of these examples are based on real human beings.
-However, all identifying features have been changed or amalgamated.
+What that means is that all of these examples are based on real human beings; however, all identifying features have been changed or amalgamated.

 Paul